theaji/misc-scripts/CloudFormation/codepipeline_ec2app/README.md

 ### Section 1

-Creates a VPC, Internet Gatewa, Route table  and Subnet necessary for the EC2 instance
+Creates a VPC, Internet Gateway, Route table  and Subnet necessary for the EC2 instance

 ### Section 2